hinchley/Event/README.md

     // Returns: TRUE.
     $fired = Event::fired('router.match');

-Use the ``reset`` method to clear flag indicating an event has fired.
+Use the ``reset`` method to clear the flag indicating an event has fired.
 If called without an argument, all event counters are reset.

     // Clear the 'fire' count for the event:
     Event::reset('router.match');